parks13/chatprogram/README.md

 ## Known Bugs
 The chat server uses threading.
-We believe because of threading's possble delay for each clients, the client list gets parsed wrongly.
-This randomly occurs when there is 3 or more clients in which server has to take care of in each thread.
+We believe because of threading's possble delay for each clients, the client list randomly gets parsed in the wrong order.
+This occurs when there is 3 or more clients in which server has to take care of multiple clients.

 ## Note